NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
+Type: double.
+Default: 0.
+``--tri_robust_threshold`` The robust threshold to use with the triangulation weight.
+Must be positive.
+Type: double.
+Default: 0.
 ``--depth_mesh_weight`` A larger value will give more weight to the constraint that the depth clouds stay close to the mesh.
 Not suggested by default.)
   Type: double.
 Default: 0.